What is biological psychology?

-The field that underpins my work.
 The science of how biology influences mental health.
 Often it can also be how the body and mind shape each other.
+Think of it as a push and pull system.
+This area of psychology fits into the Biopsychosocial framework many psychologist use.

 The brain keeps changing